deepset-ai/haystack/proposals/text/6001-document-store-filter-rework.md

 - `operator`
 - `value`

-Logic dictionaries have only one mandatory key:
+Logic dictionaries must contain the keys:

+- `operator`
 - `conditions`

 `conditions` key must be a list of dictionaries, either Comparison or Logic.

-The following key can be omitted:

-- `operator`

 `operator` values in Comparison dictionaries must be: